Silver Age Beyond

 Other General Creation House Rules:

 - Dynamic Powers are off the table for Aliens.
+This is what we use for magic in the game.
 Magic is rare and generally relegated to Gate Worlds, which Earth is, but magic is also almost unheard of for alien races to have.

 - I don’t use the Knockback rules, so powers with a lot of knockback are not terribly useful.

-- I don’t prefer to use Stat Drain attacks in the game.
+- I don’t prefer to use Stat Drain attacks such as Drain Mind, Drain Body or Drain Soul in the game.
 This requires me (or you) to recalculate the ACV and DCV of characters continuously, which is annoying.
 Please don’t go there.
 It’s a thing I may use once in a blue moon, but mostly I’ll skip it.